Background Pic

 Background

-Microsoft annually runs thousands of marketing campaigns to create leads for a dizzying number of different lead “catchers” ranging from Microsoft 3rd party partners to in-house sales teams in various geographies around the world.
-While marketing knew how many raw leads were created they could not see what actual end result was generated (ie: like revenue).
-Ultimately the ability optimize and improve marketing’s performance was hampered by the lack of insight into:
+Microsoft annually runs thousands of marketing campaigns to create leads for a dizzying number of different lead “catchers”.
+These lead receivers range from Microsoft 3rd party partners, to in-house sales teams in various geographies around the world.
+While marketing knew how many raw leads were created, they could not see the actual end result that was generated (ie: revenue).
+Ultimately the ability to optimize and improve marketing’s performance was hampered by the lack of insight into:

-· What leads were generated by marketing - sales creates leads too
+· What leads were generated by marketing? (along with sales-created leads)

 · Where did marketing’s leads get routed to?